-- Silence or turn off your cellphone or any device before entering and during class. - Do not text message with your cellphone or any device during class.
-This request is redundant since you cannot use your cellphone or device during class anyway. - Please do not arrive late to class. - Please do not leave class early. - Please do not eat nor drink in class except for water. - Be considerate and polite to others. - You may not study for another class or read a book, newspaper, magazines, etc. during class. - Please no guests in the classroom. - In short, be polite and see page 44 in the Reedley College Catalog.
+- Do not use in any way your cellphone or any device before entering and during class. - Please do not arrive late to class. - Please do not leave class early. - Please do not eat nor drink in class except for water. - Be considerate and polite to others. - You may not study for another class or read a book, newspaper, magazines, etc. during class. - Please no guests in the classroom. - In short, be polite and see page 44 in the Reedley College Catalog.